A Mylar emergency blanket is a common item in an emergency kit. Everyone should have (at least) one in each of their own kits.

-Here are some uses for a so called Space Blanket:
+Here are some uses for a Mylar emergency blanket:

-The number one use for a Space Blanket is to wrap one’s-self in, to keep warm as most body heat is reflected back due to the heat-reflective properties of the Mylar material itself.
+Wrap up and keep warm.
+The number one purpose for the Mylar emergency blanket is to wrap one’s-self in, to keep warm.
+Most body heat is reflected back inside due to the heat reflective properties of the Mylar material itself.

-Use an ‘Emergency Blanket’ as a heat reflector while camping by stringing up behind the campfire so the infrared heat reflects back to your location.
+A heat reflector for a campfire.
+String it up behind a campfire so the infrared heat reflects back to your location.

-Bunch together the corners of a piece of Mylar material so as to hold some water (like a small sack), tie the bunched end and attach (string) to a make-shift tripod (sticks) and boil above a fire for safe drinking water.
+Hold water for over a fire.
+Bunch together the corners of a piece of Mylar material so as to hold some water (like a small sack), tie the bunched end and attach (string) to a make-shift tripod (sticks) and boil above a fire (not in it) for safe drinking water.
 Here’s how long to boil water for safe drinking.

-Cut pieces as a light reflector for behind a lantern or candle.
+Light reflector.
+Cut pieces to use as a light reflector behind a lantern or candle.

-Place between yourself and a blanket while sleeping in a very cold environment.
+Place under a blanket for added warmth.
+Body heat reflection while sleeping in a very cold environment.